-There are hundreds of millions of traditional fishers in remote and rural communities around the world.
+There are tens of millions of fishers in remote and rural communities around the world.
 With the right support, they can fundamentally reshape our relationship with our oceans.
 With the right support, they can rebuild their fisheries, strengthen their livelihoods and improve their food security.
-With the right support, they can restore ocean life and sustain healthy environments for generations to come
+With the right support, they can restore ocean life and sustain healthy environments for generations to come.

 After two decades of supporting fishing communities in some of the poorest countries on Earth, this has become the cornerstone of Blue Ventures’ mission.

 Fishing and the collection of shellfish is central to the lives of most coastal dwellers in Senegal, and seafood is part of almost every meal in Senegal.
 Massive overfishing by both industrial and artisanal fleets, as well as an increasing export of fish meal for aquaculture, is threatening a way of life and food security in the country, as fish stocks dwindle.

 The work of Blue Ventures in Senegal is focused mainly in the southern Casamance region of the country, home to hundreds of thousands of hectares of fish-rich mangroves.
 We have teamed with Kawawana, Senegal’s oldest LMMA, to help protect the 15,000 hectares of mangroves under its community management, and to help monitor and manage the rich fisheries and oyster collection in the mangroves.
 We are also working with other communities to put in place community-based fisheries management systems, focusing particularly on the oyster and shellfish collection that is a primary economic activity for many women in Casamance.